Georgia-Southwestern-State-Univeristy/capstone-project-campusconnect-team/README.md

    - Travel mode switching (walking/driving).
    - External link to Google Maps app/site.
 - AI Assistance built-in:
-   - If a user query doesn’t match any building, Gemini AI provides a helpful summary.
+   - If a user query doesn’t match any building, Gemini AI provides a helpful summary using the data from the WebScraper.
    - Chatbot combines search and AI for real-time help.